Chapter 16:

 Egregore X

-When Mamoru Fujimoto arrived at Section Eight’s office the following morning, he found Captain Nakamura slumped over the section chief’s desk, her face planted on a pile of that morning's newspapers.
+When Mamoru Fujimoto arrived at Section Eight’s office the following morning, he found Captain Nakamura slumped over the section chief’s desk, her face planted on a pile of newspapers.

-Reiko’s arms fell outstretched over the width of the desk.
+Reiko’s arms fell outstretched.
 In her hands, she carried a remote control which she kept clicking frivolously to modulate the volume of the broadcast screening on the CRT tucked into the center of the nearest bookshelf.

 “–has declined to comment,” said the broadcaster, “however, Public Safety Director Tanaka Arataki stated that the situation is currently under control, and that reports of a roaming aberration at Odori Park remain unsubstantiated.”

-“Good morning, Fujimoto,” she groaned without looking at him.
+“Good morning, Fujimoto,” she groaned.
 She wagged her hand towards the lounge.
 “I stocked the lounge with more instant coffee, if you want any.”

-“I’m good, thanks,” Mamoru scanned left and right.
+“I’m good, thanks,” Mamoru scanned the office.
 “Where’s the chief?”

 “And the others?”